A. Investigation of Complaints.

 (a) Make a preliminary review of each complaint; and

-(b) Recommend that cases involving complaints over which the Board lacks jurisdiction be closed or referred to the appropriate agency.
+(b) Recommend that cases involving complaints over which the Board lacks jurisdiction be closed.

-(2) The Board may send a copy of the complaint, either in its entirety or redacted, to the licensee that is the subject of the complaint, to obtain a response to the allegations made in the complaint.
+(2) The Board may send a copy of the complaint, either in its entirety or redacted, to the licensee that is the subject of the complaint in order to obtain a response to the allegations made in the complaint.

 (3) Board subpoenas may be issued by the Board over the signature of the administrator.